michaelhdev/project-4/README.md

 - The percentages on the graph are not appearing correctly PASS
 - When sorting features by donations, they are returned assending it would be better decending PASS
 - You can force browse to sections of the site when you are not logged in PASS
 - Error messages on the card payment form are not display on checkout.
-FAIL - Jquery issue
+PASS
 - Button names were displaying Edit features and Edit Bugs, these should be singular PASS

 ## Responsiveness Testing